Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2015-03-16-Post-Hack-Reactor-Review.md

 ###How much is housing in San Francisco?
 Inside of San Francisco the cost of housing is outrageous.
 Studio apartments frequently go for more than $3,000 per month, and housing is not included in Hack Reactor’s tuition.
 However, there’s no reason to live by yourself while at Hack Reactor--you’ll only be there for three months, after all!--and I encourage you to find a cheaper situation at a hostel or with a group of other students.
 I ended up paying about $1,000 per month at a hostel, which is decent but may be difficult to find.
 I suggest you look many months in advance and network with people in your cohort, and/or call in all family favors, learn to cook, forage, dumpster dive...
 Point is, do whatever you have to do to make it work--that kind of spirit will serve you well!

-I'd also suggest looking in the peninsula and East Nay.
+I'd also suggest looking in the peninsula and East Bay.
 Anything along the [BART](http://www.bart.gov/schedules/bystation) l line is doable.
 You're going to spend most of your time at Hack Reactor, so there’s no need to have lavish living quarters.

 ###Is the 99% number real?
 It's very real and [this response on Quora](http://www.quora.com/What-are-some-suspected-reasons-why-some-Hack-Reactor-graduates-the-2-are-unable-to-find-software-engineering-jobs-upon-graduation) sums it up perfectly.